Designing a new home doesn’t end with a final floorplan for your rooms.

 When designing your new kitchen, add extra power points in strategic places.
 You can even get plug sockets that include USB sockets which are super handy for charging devices like smart watches, phones, and tablets.

 If you want to hide extra power points, consider adding a pop-up power tower which can be inbuilt into your benchtop and only revealed when needed.

 The best thing about designing your own kitchen is you can create a place for everything you need.

 Consider how you use your kitchen and what appliances get used the most, then make sure they have the space that they need.

 The last thing you want is to move in and find your kettle doesn’t quite reach the nearest plug or the pantry isn’t big enough for your needs.

 Are you ready to design your perfect kitchen in your dream home?

 It’s time to have a chat with our trusted custom home builders in Perth.

-JFK Construction has decades of experience and specialise in building custom homes for our clients, with beautiful, functional kitchens to match.
+JFK Custom Homes has decades of experience and specialise in building custom homes for our clients, with beautiful, functional kitchens to match.

 Call us now on 08 9355 1788 or get in touch online here.